Call for Media: Giotto and Rosetta – 25 years of comet science

 Since Giotto, the torch of comet science has been handed over to Rosetta, ESA's comet-chaser.
-Rosetta, launched by Ariane 5 in 2004, will rendezvous with comet 67/P Churyumov-Gerasimenko in 2014, orbiting it for long-term studies and releasing a lander onto the icy surface for in-situ investigations.
+Rosetta, launched on an Ariane 5 in 2004, will rendezvous with comet 67/P Churyumov–Gerasimenko in 2014, orbiting it for long-term studies and releasing a lander onto the icy surface for in-situ investigations.

 Rosetta broke a record in July 2010 when it became the most distant spacecraft ever to operate on solar power alone.
 As it moves ever further from the Sun, Rosetta must hibernate for the last leg of its long journey because there will be insufficient sunlight to power its systems.

 Giotto did a similar thing 25 years ago.
 As Giotto awoke, so will Rosetta to provide more clues to one of the most interesting questions of science today: did comets bring water and the chemicals necessary for life to Earth?

 Media representatives are invited to learn about 25 years of cometary science, from Giotto to Rosetta and beyond, at ESA on 15 June at the European Space Operations Centre, in Darmstadt, Germany.

 The event will start in the afternoon at 16:30 CEST.
 The programme will feature a retrospective of the remarkable Giotto mission and its achievements.
 It will present the highlights of comet science, and feature the expectations and challenges for Rosetta and its daunting goal to land on a comet to identify its constituents.